 Take your children if they are still at home.
 Families need to stand together for the Savior, or your children will be pulled away by the world.

 And follow the practice of having ashes applied to your forehead in the shape of a cross.
 To be identified with Christ is needed this year more than ever.

-- If you want to continue the experience of Lent beyond Ash Wednesday consider fasting.
-It doesn’t have to be from food, though that does remind us daily of our needs as a mortal being.
-Removing other things from our daily routines can also help us remember our need for the divine.
-Consider fasting from complaining or from worry.
+2. If you want to continue the experience of Lent beyond Ash Wednesday, consider fasting.
+Removing things from our daily routines can also help us remember our need for the divine.
+It doesn’t have to be from food; consider fasting from complaining or from worry.
 Reduce or eliminate screens, or stop social media for the six weeks of Lent.
 John Piper calls fasting the “pleasant pain” of self-denial.

 We.
 Need.
 God.

 Set a timer on your watch or phone or in your kitchen to remind you to pray many times during the day.
 I suggesting starting with three daily times of prayer: morning, noon and night.
 If you don’t know what to pray, there are lots of Lenten devotions you can follow and I bet your church has one or can recommend one.